 Patients were promptly transferred to the cath lab following guidelines, with doorto-balloon time measured from the onset of chest pain to diagnosis.
-Before the procedure, all patients received chewable aspirin, clopidogrel or ticagrelor, and unfractionated heparin.
-The of glycoprotein use IIb/IIIa antagonists was at the discretion of the operator.
+Before the procedure, all patients received chewable aspirin, clopidogrel ticagrelor, and unfractionated heparin. glycoprotein The use IIb/IIIa antagonists was at the discretion of the operator.